Please rate topic.

 The patient is at a significantly higher risk of surgical infection

-The patient is more likely to be of African descent than white
+The patient is more likely to be of African than of European descent

 The patient is more likely to be of European than of Middle Eastern descent

 The patient is more likely to be a non-athlete than an athlete

 The patient is more likely to be female than male

 A type IV (delayed-type hypersensitivity reaction) can be seen in which of the following scenarios?